Surfing the BVI (British Virgin Islands) is my favorite thing to do.

 Of course, a high implied earnings effect tell of a large expected move on the earnings announcement.

 ORATS offers these IV surface parameters for the current market and historically.
-Go to https:\\orats.com\contact to request a user key to view the surface parameters.
+Feel free to contact us if you'd like to learn more about equity options data.